stream-protocol/nft-marketplace/ARCHITECTURE.md

 There are five major types of token sales supported by the Stream Protocol.
 Four are covered in the WinningConfigType enum, but this is a bit limiting as it is really only considering sales to *winners*, and leaves out the all-important Participation NFT which is a different kind of sale we will consider separately.

-**TokenOnlyTransfer:** Probably the easiest to understand, this is a straight up spl_token_transfer command wrapped in a bunch of Metaplex magic.
+**TokenOnlyTransfer:** Probably the easiest to understand, this is a straight up spl_token_transfer command wrapped in a bunch of NFT marketplace magic.
 At the end of the day, the auctioneer still owns the Metadata struct and any other associated PDAs, but someone else now has the physical token in their wallets.
 These tokens will still show up and work just fine in Phantom and other supported wallet clients because those clients can still look up the Metadata.
 This is the difference between owning the Metadata and owning the token.
 For a token that is an Edition, the difference is nominal, as an Edition has zero printing rights and is immutable.
 However, for a token that is a MasterEdition, the difference is *substantial*, as the owner of the Metadata can rename it, change its symbol, it's URI, and creators array.

 Note that owning the token itself is the *only* requirement for using the `update_primary_sale_happened_via_token` endpoint on the token metadata program *and* for using the `mint_new_edition_from_master_edition_via_token`.

 **FullRightsTransfer:** This is a TokenOnlyTransfer, except in addition, the `updateAuthority` on the Metadata struct is set to the new owner as well, so they now have all the rights and privileges associated with the original owner, including the right to mint printing tokens.
 They can even change the name and URI of your token, so be careful!

 **PrintingV1:** This token type represents a deprecated logic flow that will be removed in future editions and can only be accessed if using a MasterEditionV1 type of NFT.
 In this case, the safety deposit box in question does not contain the actual token, but a token from the token's Master Edition's `printing_mint`.
 This printing token gives the bearer the authorization to label any mint they have that has a supply of one and decimals zero as a child Edition of that Master Edition one time.
-This is how Metaplex used to do a Printing sale.
+This is how NFT marketplace used to do a Printing sale.
 It doesn't grant the winning bidder a Limited Edition NFT.
 It grants them a printing token, they make their own mint/token account combo, and take the printing token to the token metadata contract and label it themselves.

 **PrintingV2:** The Auction holds the Master Edition in the safety deposit box and uses it via the special `mint_new_edition_from_master_edition_via_vault_proxy` call on Token Metadata to mint editions for auction winners.
-Once all bids have been redeemed, the auction releases the Master Edition from this escrow via the `withdraw_master_edition` call on Metaplex.
+Once all bids have been redeemed, the auction releases the Master Edition from this escrow via the `withdraw_master_edition` call on NFT marketplace.
 This flow makes use of the PrizeTrackingTicket to keep track of the starting supply when the first redemption happens so that as each bidder comes in to redeem, everybody gets the correct offset for their edition relative to the #1 winner.

 **Participation NFTs:** Treated just like a PrintingV2, except these are first-come-first-serve as far as edition-numbering goes.
 This endpoint will also collect payment if the participation config has a fixed price setting or is using the "use last bid" setting to charge the user based on their last bid.
 Note that charging users for participation NFTs only can happen if they lose.
 Since the user previously cancelled their bid if they lost, they will net no change or net the difference between their last bid and the fixed price.

 ### Royalties

 Metadata come locked and stocked with arrays of creators, each with their own `share` and all guaranteed to sum to 100.
 The Metadata itself has a `seller_fee_basis_points` field that represents the share creators get out of the proceeds in any secondary sale and a `primary_sale_happened` boolean that distinguishes to the world whether or not this particular Metadata has experienced it's first sale or not.
-With all of this, Metaplex is able to do complete Royalty calculations after an Auction is over.
-It was mentioned above that on initialization, the Metaplex contract snapshots for each Metadata being sold the `primary_sale_happened` just in case the boolean is flipped during the auction so that royalties are calculated as-of initiation - this is important to note.
+With all of this, NFT marketplace is able to do complete Royalty calculations after an Auction is over.
+It was mentioned above that on initialization, the NFT marketplace contract snapshots for each Metadata being sold the `primary_sale_happened` just in case the boolean is flipped during the auction so that royalties are calculated as-of initiation - this is important to note.

-At the end of the auction, anybody (permissionless) can cycle through each winning bid in the contract and ask the Metaplex contract to use its authority to call the Auction contract and pump the winning bid monies into the `accept_payment` escrow account via `claim_bid`.
+At the end of the auction, anybody (permissionless) can cycle through each winning bid in the contract and ask the NFT marketplace contract to use its authority to call the Auction contract and pump the winning bid monies into the `accept_payment` escrow account via `claim_bid`.
 Once all winning bids have been settled into here, royalties are eligible to be paid out.
 We'll cover payouts of fixed price Participation NFTs separately.

 Now, anybody (permissionless) can cycle through each creator PLUS the auctioneer on each item in each winning bid and call `empty_payment_account` with an Associated Token Account that is owned by that creator or auctioneer and that action will calculate, using the creator's share or auctioneer's share of that item's metadata, and the fractional percentage of that item of the overall winning basket, to payout the creator or auctioneer from the escrow.